rivt-info/rivtinfo.github.io/index.md

 ### Why [**rivt**](terms.md#rivt)?

-Calculations and drawings are detailed road maps.
-Their clarity and completeness affect cost, quality and timeliness of built projects.
-[rivt](terms.md#rivt) is a software tool designed to improve engineering documents by applying open source software principles.
-These principles provide engineering professions an opportunity to produce large, reusable calculation libraries that improve clarity and completeness over time by building on many contributions.
+Calculations and drawings are similar to detailed trip instructions that map out the route to a destination.
+Their clarity and completeness dramatically affect cost, quality and timeliness of built projects. **rivt** is a software tool designed to improve engineering documents using open source software principles and the collective wisdom of the engineering professions.
+It provides an opportunity for engineering professions to develop shared and reusable calculation libraries whose clarity and completeness can continuously improve, by building on many contributions.

 Often 21st century engineering technologies are fully developed and design methods may see little or no change for decades.
 Productive engineering work